rust-lang/book/src/ch16-01-threads.md

 ### Waiting for All Threads to Finish Using `join` Handles

-The code in Listing 16-1 not only stops the spawned thread prematurely most of the time due to the main thread ending, but also can’t guarantee that the spawned thread will get to run at all.
-The reason is that there is no guarantee on the order in which threads run!
+The code in Listing 16-1 not only stops the spawned thread prematurely most of the time due to the main thread ending, but because there is no guarantee on the order in which threads run, we also can’t guarantee that the spawned thread will get to run at all!

-We can fix the problem of the spawned thread not getting to run, or not getting to run completely, by saving the return value of `thread::spawn` in a variable.
+We can fix the problem of the spawned thread not running or ending prematurely by saving the return value of `thread::spawn` in a variable.
 The return type of `thread::spawn` is `JoinHandle`.
 A `JoinHandle` is an owned value that, when we call the `join` method on it, will wait for its thread to finish.
 Listing 16-2 shows how to use the `JoinHandle` of the thread we created in Listing 16-1 and call `join` to make sure the spawned thread finishes before `main` exits:

 <span class="filename">Filename: src/main.rs</span>